suiet/guardians/README.md

 ### Bloom Filters
 For improved performance and reduced memory usage, we also provide Bloom filter versions of our block lists:

-- coin-list.bloom.json: Bloom filter configuration for coin types
+- coin-list.bloom.json: Bloom filter for coin types
-- object-list.bloom.json: Bloom filter configuration for objects
+- object-list.bloom.json: Bloom filter for objects
-- domain-list.bloom.json: Bloom filter configuration for domains
+- domain-list.bloom.json: Bloom filter for domains
-- package-list.bloom.json: Bloom filter configuration for packages
+- package-list.bloom.json: Bloom filter for packages

-Each Bloom filter file contains metadata about the filter configuration and a reference to its corresponding `.blm` file, which contains the actual filter data.
+Each Bloom filter file contains metadata about the filter configuration and the base64-encoded filter data.
 The Bloom filters are configured with a false positive rate of 0.1%.

 ## Accessing the Data